xmk0987/WebDev-kurssi/pinia/vue_pinia/README.md

 ## Setup the exercise

-- change working directory to `redux/react_redux`
+- change working directory to `pinia/vue_pinia`
 - run `npm install` to install all dependencies

 ## Run the exercise

 - run `npm run frontend` to run the frontend in port 5500 and run it in watch mode.
+You can change the port in the package.json file. (or open [index.html](./index.html) file in a browser to view the app)

 ## Test

-### Unit tests
+- run `npm run test:unit -- --run` to run the unit tests in non-watch mode.

-- run `npm run test:unit` to run the unit tests in watch mode.
+- run `npm run test:unit` to run the unit tests in watch mode
-- run `npm run test:unit -- test-file.js` to run the unit tests for a specific file in watch mode.
-Example: to run tests for RequestStatus.jsx: `npm run test:unit -- RequestStatus.test.jsx`
+- run `npm run test:e2e:dev` to run the end to end tests in interactive watch mode.

-### E2E tests

-- run `npm run test:e2e` to run the e2e tests in the terminal.
+- run `npm run test:e2e` to run the end to end tests once in a non-interactive mode.
-- If you want to run the e2e tests in the browser, run `npm run test:e2e:dev` and then open Cypress from the browser.
-There you can select the test file you want to run.